zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    debugging purposes.

-   :name: The name of the event.
+   :param name: The name of the event.

-   :params: The event's parameters.
+   :param params: The event's parameters.

 .. zeek:id:: new_packet
    :source-code: base/bif/event.bif.zeek 287 287